 Clearly, the Vietnam Veterans of America is not funded in whole or in part by a local, state, federal, or tribal government.
 The American Bar Association is also not funded by a government.
 Additionally, you could argue that the VVA is a lobbying organization for Vietnam veterans.
 That’s a worthy cause with a well deserving group of Americans, but it’s not technically public interest law.

-If they owe less than double their income and do not plan to go to a true not for profit employer by the PSLF definition, these borrowers would be better off refinancing their student loans and paying them back.
+If the lawyers owe less than 1.5 times their income and do not plan to utilize PSLF, these borrowers would be better off refinancing their student loans and paying them back.
+Many have taken new jobs at clearly qualifying organizations because of the importance of this program for their lives.

-I think it’s clear both in the literal interpretation of the definitions and the spirit of the PSLF certification form, the individuals in the lawsuit did not qualify.
+I think it’s clear from the spirit of the PSLF certification form that the individuals in the lawsuit did not qualify.
 The analogy I’d make is if someone at the IRS incorrectly processed my taxes.

 It doesn’t mean the IRS can’t send me a correction and ask for more money.
 If a judge incorrectly says “not guilty” when the jury verdict reads “guilty,” it doesn’t mean I can’t get sentenced.